 - Add Plant-Based Protein: Add a boost of protein to the vegan slaw by adding 1 cup of cooked edamame.
 It will taste delicious and the bright green color will add even more color to this already colorful dish.

-- Can I use dried ginger?
-Fresh ginger is best to use in the vegan coleslaw dressing, but you can use dried ginger if that’s what you have on hand.
+Fresh ginger is best to use for the dressing, but you can use dried ginger if that's what you have on hand.
 Start with 1 tsp of dried ginger and add more to taste.

 - Use a bag of pre-shredded cabbage or carrots to save time and make this vegan slaw even easier to assemble.

-- After you cut off the piece of ginger that you’re going to use for the dressing, use a spoon to peel the skin off the rest of the ginger knob.
-Put the peeled ginger in an airtight container and store it in the freezer until the next time you need fresh ginger.
+- Put the leftover ginger knob in an airtight container and store it in the freezer until the next time you need fresh ginger.
 It will stay fresh for months and freezing the ginger makes it so easy to grate!

 Vegan Sesame Ginger Coleslaw